rubyworks/rc/README.md

 RC is a is multi-tenant runtime configuration system for Ruby tools.
-If was designed to facilitate Ruby-based configuration for multiple tools in a single file.
-It is extremely simple, and univerally applicable which makes it easy to understand and flexible in use.
+If was designed to facilitate Ruby-based configuration for multiple tools in a single file, and designed to work regardless if the tool has dedicated support for R.C. built-in.
+The syntax is simple, univerally applicable and flexible in use.

 ## Installation